Go to navigation Go to content

 • The limitations period is tolled upon proof of fraud, intentional concealment, or the presence of a foreign object in the claimant.

-In many cases the experienced medical malpractice lawyer who is hired early in the claims process can help you avoid mistakes that may harm your case and perform work to greatly enhance the value of your claim.
+In many cases, an attorney who is hired early in the claims process can help you avoid mistakes that may harm your case and perform work to greatly enhance the value of your claim.